Richard St. Barbe Baker: Early years

 He was born on 9 October 1889 in West End, Hampshire, to John Richard St. Barbe Baker and Charlotte Purrott.
 He was brother of Thomas Guillaume St. Barbe Baker.
 Another brother James Scott St. Barbe Baker, followed Baker to Canada, applied for a neighbouring homestead and applied for work in Electrical Engineering working on Saskatoon's early electrical streetcars until World War I broke out.
 Besides these two brothers, Baker had three sisters, the eldest, Charlotte Martha b.
 6 January 1888 died in infancy.
 Baker was descended from lines of farmers, parsons and evangelists, with the occasional adventurer amongst his forebears as well.
 As a very young child he was attracted to gardening and, since the family's Beacon Hill home was surrounded by a wood, he began to explore the forest at a fairly early age.
 He became very adept at manual work and harboured a lifelong belief in its value.

 St. Barbe Baker's father wanted him to enter the ministry, so at 13 he was sent to Dean Close School, a boarding school in Cheltenham, where he became interested in the sciences of botany and forestry.
 A clergyman recently returned from Canada appealed to his religious heritage and suggested that the young man prepare himself for missionary work in the western region of that country.
 Not only was Baker inspired by Exton Lloyd, but his imagination was fired by tales from his great Uncle Richard Baker who had previously travelled to Canada.
 Baker's voyage took place in 1910, sailing the Atlantic Ocean and heading far inland, where he lived in rough-hewn conditions on his homestead quarter North West section 25 township 34 range 6 west of the third meridian near Beaver Creek, Saskatchewan.
-Baker was devoted to studies that would earn him a diploma from Emmanuelle College, University of Saskatchewan.
+Baker was devoted to studies that would earn him a diploma from Emmanuel College, University of Saskatchewan.
 Doing evangelical work, Baker travelled widely on horseback from his homestead [which he later abandoned] around the area attending to his ministry as well as to the university for classes.
 Working for a short while as a logger in the Prince Albert Lumber Camps he became convinced that the wanton waste of timber and agricultural practices (including the razing of the natural scrub trees) by European settlers were leading to deplorable soil degradation and potential aridity on Canada's prairies.

 When World War I intervened, he served in France with Royal Horse Artillery (RHA) units and was wounded on three occasions.
 After discharge, he worked in the British Government's social services for a period.
 Following World War I Baker returned to England to study at Ridley Hall, Cambridge.